The divorce procedure

 Applying for a divorce

-Either party to a marriage can apply to the court for a divorce.
-The divorce procedure is commenced by sending the court a divorce application known as a petition.
-The party making the application is known as the petitioner, and the receiving party is known as the respondent.
+Following the enactment of the Divorce, Dissolution and Separation Act 2020, either party to a marriage or both parties jointly can apply to the court for a divorce.
+The divorce procedure is commenced by sending the court a divorce application.
+The party making the application is known as the applicant, and the receiving party is known as the respondent.
+Where the divorce application is made jointly, both parties will be applicants in the matter.

 Five statutory facts of divorce

-In the petition, the petitioner has to prove that the marriage has irretrievably broken down by evidencing one of five specific statutory facts:
+Prior to 6 April 2022, a party applying for a divorce would need to prove that the marriage had irretrievably broken down by evidencing one of five specific statutory facts:

 - The respondent’s adultery (being proved by the admission of the respondent)